- control.step_response(sys, T=None, X0=0.0, input=None, output=None, T_num=None, transpose=False, return_x=False, squeeze=None)¶

 scipy.signal.lsim()).
 Default value is False.

-return_x (bool, optional) – If True, return the state vector (default = False).
+return_x (bool, optional) – If True, return the state vector when assigning to a tuple (default = False).
+See

 squeeze (bool, optional) – By default, if a system is single-input, single-output (SISO) then the output response is returned as a 1D array (indexed by time).
 If squeeze=True, remove single-dimensional entries from the shape of the output even if the system is not SISO.
 If squeeze=False, keep the output as a 3D array (indexed by the output, input, and time) even if the system is SISO.
 The default value can be set using config.defaults[‘control.squeeze_time_response’].

-yout (ndarray) – Response of the system.
+outputs (array): Response of the system.
 If the system is SISO and squeeze is not True, the array is 1D (indexed by time).
-If the system is not SISO or squeeze is False, the array is 3D (indexed by the input, output, and time).
+If the system is not SISO or

 This function uses the forced_response function with the input set to a unit step.